henrikau/i3ds-framework-cpp/README.md

 Basic sensor functionality with the state machine is defined in `sensor.hpp`.
-More specific sensor interfaces such as a camera in `camera.hpp` inherit from this class, and the concrete device interfaces inherit from these again and override the service methods they support.
+More specific sensor interfaces such as a camera in `camera_sensor.hpp` inherit from this class, and the concrete device interfaces inherit from these again and override the service methods they support.
+The corresponding client classes (like `camera_client.hpp` can be used by client applications to send commands to the sensors.
 Emulated sensor are defined for all main classes.
-These allow for testing of commands and queries, but do not produce meaningful sensor data as of now.
+These allow for testing of commands and queries, but are not guaranteed to produce meaningful sensor data as of now.
+The emulated camera can be given a file path to a directory containing image files, and will send these images on loop.

 ## Services